acortespr06/Python/scripts/README.md

 # RSS Feed to Guilded Webhook

 This Python script fetches data from an RSS feed and posts new entries to a Guilded webhook while avoiding reposting previously seen entries.
 It also cleans up the state files periodically.
+This is created with Anime content in mind.

 ## Features